sudheerj/javascript-interview-questions/README.md

      Below are the list of some of the constraint validation DOM properties available,

-     1. validity: It provides list of boolean properties related to the validity of an input element.
+     1. validity: It provides a list of boolean properties related to the validity of an input element.
      2. validationMessage: It displays the message when the validity is false.
      3. willValidate: It indicates if an input element will be validated or not.